 NOTE 1: If a tool does not construct the message in this way, the initial portion of the message that a viewer displays where UI space is limited might not be understandable.

 NOTE 2: The rationale for these guidelines is that the SARIF format is intended to make it feasible to merge the outputs of multiple tools into a single user experience.
 A uniform approach to message authoring enhances the quality of that experience.

+Rich text messages

+The value of a rich text message property, if present, SHALL be a string.
+It SHALL NOT be the empty string.

+In contrast to plain text messages (§3.10.2), rich text messages MAY be of arbitrary size, and SHOULD contain formatting information.

+If an object supplies a value for its rich text message property, it SHALL also supply a value for its plain text message property, even if the plain text message property is otherwise optional.

+NOTE: This ensures that the message is viewable even in contexts that do not support the rendering of rich text.All the rich text messages in any given run SHALL be expressed in the same markup language, specified by the.

 sarifLog object

 General